aunetx/deezer-linux/README.md

 # Deezer for linux

-**NOTICE:** existing flatpak users NEED to migrate the the flathub repository as soon as possible, as I will delete the flatpak repository from here (it is more than 2Gb in size).
-In order to do so, simply:
+**NOTICE:** existing flatpak users NEED to migrate the the flathub repository as soon as possible, as I deleted the flatpak repository from here (it was more than 2Gb in size).
+In order to do so (normally without losing any data), simply:

 ```sh
 flatpak uninstall dev.aunetx.deezer